Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Why am I talking about this?

-So I will once again try to create useful resources on our website to prove to you that yes, Strapi is SEO friendly although it does depend on you!
+So I will once again try to create useful resources on our website to prove to you that yes, Strapi is SEO friendly, although it does depend on you!

-Let's take an example: You want to list articles on your application.
+For example, you want to list articles on your application.
 You will probably have a collection-type article

 that will contain various fields: